Tonite with HSY

 Tonite with HSY is a Pakistani prime time talk show hosted by Hassan Sheheryar Yasin (HSY) on Hum Sitaray.
 The show premiered on 13 September 2014.
 It is presented by Djuice and produced by Hum Television Network.
-Tonite with HSY represents the debut of its star, prominent fashion designer HSY, as a television host.
+Tonite with HSY represents the debut of prominent fashion designer HSY as a television host.
 Prior to the show, HSY had only made brief television appearances other than as a designer on fashion shows.
 The show's associate producers are Nida Lakhani and Sara Bhatti, of Hum TV, and its executive producers are Hum TV CEO Sultana Siddiqui and Hum Sitaray vice president Khalid Soorty.
 Tonite with HSY is recorded at Hum TV Studio in I.I Chundrigar Road, Karachi.

 Tonite with HSY opens with a monologue by HSY.
 It then transitions into guest introductions, concluding with guest interviews and fun interactive segments.
 The debut episode attracted positive reviews from television critics and was viewed by millions of people in Pakistan.

 From Season 1-3, Hum Sitaray aired one episode a week, on Saturdays at 9:10 p.m Pakistan Standard Time (PST).
 Season 4 aired on Hum TV every Sunday at 10.20pm PST.
 Season 5 premiered on Hum TV on 15 July 2018, and was broadcast at 9.10pm every Sunday.
 The finale was scheduled to air on 7 October 2018, concluding the 13 episodes of Season 5.
 Tonite with HSY is aired in Europe at 9:00 pm on Hum Europe.